-The vice president for university advancement is responsible for oversight and implementation of the University's fund raising activities and oversight of alumni relations.
-The vice president also serves on the Board of Trustees for the University's Education and Real Estate Foundations.
+The vice president for university advancement is responsible for oversight and implementation of the University's fundraising activities and oversight of alumni relations.
 The vice president is selected by, reports to, and serves at the pleasure of the president.

 The following individuals report to the vice president for university advancement: